cooper/juno/doc/ts6.md

 because it is far too complicated to try to distinguish between different server protocols, particularly when each is provided in the form of an optional module.

-This is only necessary if you intend to accept connections from TS6 servers.
-If juno will be initiating the connection (such as with CONNECT or autoconnect), you do not have to listen for TS6.
+Port configuration is only necessary if you intend to accept connections from TS6 servers.
+If juno will be initiating the connection (such as with CONNECT or autoconnect), you do not necessarily have to listen for TS6.

 In your `listen` blocks, add `ts6port` and/or `ts6sslport` options.
 Values are the same as `port`; lists and ranges are accepted.

-In your `connect` blocks for TS6 uplinks, you must also specify the `ircd` option from the list of supported software below.
+In your `connect` blocks for TS6 uplinks, you must also specify the `ircd` option from the list of [supported software](#supported-software) below.

 # Supported software